Selumetinib Sulfate in Treating Patients with Uveal Melanoma or GNAQ / GNA11 Mutated Melanoma That Is Metastatic or Cannot Be Removed by Surgery

 - Subjects must agree to undergo tumor biopsies until triplicate biopsies have been obtained from 20 subjects (i.e., biopsies are required in at least the first 20 accrued subjects, or until a goal of 20 triplicate study biopsies are obtained); subjects in whom a biopsy is technically not feasible or in whom would result in unacceptable risk in the opinion of the investigator, may be exempted from the biopsy requirement with discussion with the principal investigator

-- Negative pregnancy test (serum or urine) for women of child bearing potential * Women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation and 4 weeks after study discontinuation; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately; men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 3 months after completion of selumetinib administration
+- Negative pregnancy test (serum or urine) for women of child bearing potential * The effects of selumetinib on the developing human fetus are unknown; for this reason, women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation and 4 weeks after study discontinuation; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately; men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 3 months after completion of selumetinib administration

 - Patients who have had chemotherapy or immunotherapy within 4 weeks or radiation therapy within 2 weeks prior to start of study treatment or those who have not recovered from adverse events due to agents administered more than 4 weeks earlier